-- Biopsy – a small tissue sample is taken during an endoscopy and tested in a laboratory.
+- – a small tissue sample is taken during an endoscopy and tested in a laboratory.
 This biopsy should always be done if a gastric ulcer is found.

-- C14 breath test – this checks for the presence of H. pylori.
+- C14 breath test – checks for the presence of H. pylori.
 The bacteria convert urea into carbon dioxide.
 The test involves swallowing an amount of radioactive carbon (C14) and testing the air exhaled from the lungs.
 A non-radioactive test can be used for children and pregnant women.

 Treatment for a stomach ulcer